sbofgayschool/KV2/document/usage.md

 - *Start time (earliest time of task submission)*
 - *End time (latest time of task submission)*

-You can click the Id to View the task in details.
+You can click the Id of each task to view the task in details.
 When viewing tasks, compile source and data execute can only be downloaded, if exist.
 All fields which exceeded 1000 chars will be truncated, and you can download the file to view full text.

-Undone task can be cancelled both on task search web page and task view web page, through the cancel button.
+Undone task can be cancelled both on task search page and task view page, through the Cancel button.

 ## Executors and Judicators